jizhang/jizhang.github.com/source/_drafts/hive-acid.md

 WHEN NOT MATCHED THEN INSERT VALUES (b.id, b.name, b.salary);
 ```

 This statement will update the salary of Tom, and insert a new row of Mary.
 WHENs are considered different statements.
-The INSERT clause generates `delta_0000002_0000002_0000`, containing the row of Mary, while UPDATE generates `delete_delta_0000002_0000002_0001` and `delta_0000002_0000002_0001`, delete and insert the row of Tom.
+The INSERT clause generates `delta_0000002_0000002_0000`, containing the row of Mary, while UPDATE generates `delete_delta_0000002_0000002_0001` and `delta_0000002_0000002_0001`, deleting and inserting the row of Tom.

 ```text
 /user/hive/warehouse/employee/delta_0000001_0000001_0000